BuickSalesman/learnings-journal/README.md

+# 18/04/25 -
+LAunched git-it-togther!
+Spent the last 4-ish hours figuring out how to move my database over to Render, link the Render DB to the Render deployed backend, set up a whole bunch of ENV variables, and then configured CORS for a Netlify deployed frontend.
+All in all a great decision to deploy at this stage.
+I can now fix things that were fine on my local machine but are clearly a pain in production while hosted by free tiers of two providers that have to talk to each other.
+Other than optimizing for speed, there is only a very short list of things I feel like I truly need to add, and only a few things on my "maybe someday" list.
+It will definitely be a priority project though, since I use it every day, and have used it every day for about 6 weeks now.

+Now I can finally shut down my local server after months of having it running for development!

 # 16/04/25 -
 Hello again!
 It's been a looooonnngggg 2 months with no updates!
 How ashamed I am!
 I just went ahead and created a repo in Git It Together to track this, so I can stay on track with the habit.